||Arts and Sciences

 Departmental Policy on Grades and Continuation in the Major

-A student who has received more than five unsatisfactory grades (U, F, D–, D, D+) in courses required for a major offered by the Department of Physics at Florida State University or elsewhere, whether or not repeated, will not be permitted to graduate with a degree in that major.
+A student who has received more than five unsatisfactory grades (U, F, D–, D, D+) in courses required for the Physical Science major, whether offered by the Department of Physics at Florida State University or elsewhere, whether or not repeated, will not be permitted to graduate with a degree in this major.
 No physics, chemistry, computer science, geology, meteorology, or math course with a grade below C- may be used to satisfy the requirements for this major.

 Major Program of Studies at FSU: at least 43 hours